Mohammed-Atheeq/Enterprise-Application-Development-2-CW/README.md

 - **Responsive Design**: User-friendly and responsive interface for easy navigation.
 - **Tour Listings**: Display available tours with options.
 - **Booking Management**: Allows users to book tours and view their booking history.
-- **Real-Time Updates**: Fetches data from backend APIs in real time.
+- **Real-Time Updates**: Fetches data from backend APIs in real-time.

 ## Technologies Used